k8ieone/NetBoard/README.md

 This is the look I'm going for.
 The categories would be the groups and the individual items would be the servers.
 ![Homer (inspiration)](inspiration.png)
 I'd really like to avoid much server-side setup, so ideally this would be in JS instead of PHP.
+Below are just notes for myself, you can just ignore that...

 the python pseudo-code for this (please forgive me)
 ```python